sadewole/samador.dev/content/pages/about-me.md

 * I’m a friendly person and I also respect people’s views.
 * Not the perfect guy but try to ensure things look better.
-* I’m a community lover and it gives me joy seeing people grow
+* I’m a community lover and it gives me joy seeing people grow.
-* I love learning and try as much as possible to do the thing that makes me better than my yesterday.
+* I love learning and try as much as possible to do the thing that makes me better than yesterday.
 * And yeah, I love watching movies😉.
 It's more like the best way I entertain myself.